 In this article:

-These types of responses are due to the body releasing inflammatory mediators, such as hormones and histamine, that cause blood vessels to dilate and carry higher volumes of blood to the injured area.
-This uncomfortable process initiates healthy healing.
-(3)
+These mediators cause blood vessels to dilate and carry higher volumes of blood to the injured area, therefore initiating healthy healing.
+(1)

 Inflammation has five main symptoms: